Out of The Darkness

 "We are all wearing them Andrew."
 Alexander sighed.

-"Those weren't what I was referring to."
+"That's not what I was referring to."
 Andrew snarled, staring Raven down.
 I watched carefully, knowing full well that Raven's temper didn't last long when she was being accused.
 Jonathan stepped towards her and clasped the necklace in question in his fist, analysing it carefully.
 He looked in to her eyes.

 "Raven?"
 She looked disappointed that he was rising to Andrew's bait.

-"By who?"
+"Who gave it to you originally?"
 Raven was about to answer, paused and then thought for a moment.

 "I…I'm not sure."
 She answered.